numpy/numpy/doc/neps/nep-0038-SIMD-optimizations.rst

 to be ported to universal intrinsics.
 The expectation is that the new implementation may cause a regression in benchmarks, but not increase the size of the binary.
-If the regression is not minimal, we may choose to keep the X86-specific code for that platform and use the universal intrisic code for other platforms.
+If the regression is not minimal, we may choose to keep the X86-specific code for that platform and use the universal intrinsic code for other platforms.

 Any new PRs to implement ufuncs using intrinsics will be expected to use the